USCIS Can Deny Green Card Renewal Applications for Excessive Time Abroad

 Many green card holders think that as long as their travel outside of the United States is for less than one year, and as long as U.S. Customs and Border Protection officials allow them to re-enter the United States each time they travel, then they should be ok.
 That is not necessarily correct.

-Just because U.S. Customs and Border Protection allows you back into the country does not necessarily mean that your green card will be renewed when it comes time for you to renew it with USCIS.
+Just because U.S. Customs and Border Protection allows you back into the country does not necessarily mean that your green card will be renewed when it comes time for you to renew it with USCIS, as issues related to revoking green cards can still arise.

 When USCIS evaluates your request to renew your green card, the agency looks for a very important piece of information – your intent to reside in the United States.
 Once you obtain a green card, you must continue to show that you have the intent to reside in the United States.